-Once you’ve tried this Strawberry Icebox Pie, you’ll never need to try any other version.
+Once you’ve tried a Southern Strawberry Icebox Pie, you’ll be hooked.
+This old fashioned pie with fresh strawberries is a classic.
 Both cooked and fresh berries are combined for a pie bursting with flavor.

 What is an icebox pie